-Private, networked, locked boxes that package deliveries can be stowed inside for later retrieval by a tenant with a unique code or card.
+Private, networked, locked boxes that package deliveries or share items can be stowed inside for later retrieval by a tenant with a unique code, card or an app.

 The set of technologies used for a project, most typically in regards to web or software development.
 Read about how to choose your own property tech stack here.

 The day to day experience of working or living in a given property.
-Through planning, tech and design, property owners can offer a better tenant experience to their occupants.
-Learn more about tenant experience here.
+Through planning, tech and design, property owners can offer a better experience to their occupants.

-Virtual reality.
-VR is entirely digital imagery displayed through a headset or network of projectors.
+Definition: VR is entirely digital imagery displayed through a headset or network of projectors.
 It can also include sound and tactile feedback, as well.
-For more on AR and VR, take a look at this article, which we published last year.

 Once you've identified what your building needs, you're ready to go on to the next phase – which is connecting all the relevant terms together.